Blockstream/docs/liquid/node_setup.rst

 ..
 Note:: After you have followed the install instructions below (you will find variants for Linux, Windows, and MacOS) do not run the software until you have followed the instructions in the Configuration section.

+Some releases are 'code only' releases.
+If you only want to use the binaries, select the most recent release that has associated binary installation files.
 Using the 0.17 release (the latest at time of writing) as an example:

 **Linux**

 There are a number of Linux distrutions supported.
-For example; Ubuntu users can choose the `x86_64 linux <https://github.com/ElementsProject/elements/releases/download/elements-0.17.0/liquid-0.17.0-x86_64-linux-gnu.tar.gz>`_ file, whereas Raspberry Pi users should choose the `arm linux <https://github.com/ElementsProject/elements/releases/download/elements-0.17.0/liquid-0.17.0-arm-linux-gnueabihf.tar.gz>`_ file.
+For example; Ubuntu users can choose the 0.17 `x86_64 linux <https://github.com/ElementsProject/elements/releases/download/elements-0.17.0/liquid-0.17.0-x86_64-linux-gnu.tar.gz>`_ file, whereas Raspberry Pi users should choose the `arm linux <https://github.com/ElementsProject/elements/releases/download/elements-0.17.0/liquid-0.17.0-arm-linux-gnueabihf.tar.gz>`_ file.

 **Windows**

-You can choose the `win64 setup unsigned <https://github.com/ElementsProject/elements/releases/download/elements-0.17.0/elements-0.17.0-win64-setup-unsigned.exe>`_ file if you are happy to run an unsigned setup on your Windows x64 machine.
+You can choose the 0.17 `win64 setup unsigned <https://github.com/ElementsProject/elements/releases/download/elements-0.17.0/elements-0.17.0-win64-setup-unsigned.exe>`_ file if you are happy to run an unsigned setup on your Windows x64 machine.
 If you need a 32bit variant or a version without an installer, you should chose the appropriate file from the list.

 **MacOS Installation**

-You can choose the `OSX unsigned <https://github.com/ElementsProject/elements/releases/download/elements-0.17.0/liquid-0.17.0-osx-unsigned.dmg>`_ dmg image file, or download the binaries themselves.
+You can choose the 0.17 `OSX unsigned <https://github.com/ElementsProject/elements/releases/download/elements-0.17.0/liquid-0.17.0-osx-unsigned.dmg>`_ dmg image file, or download the binaries themselves.

 After installation, you are now ready to move on to configuring your node.